Rural Business-Cooperative Service, USDA.

 I. Funding Opportunity Description

 A. Purpose of the Program.
-The purpose of this program is to provide financial incentives to biorefineries in existence on or before June 18, 2008 (the date of the enactment of the Food, Conservation, and Energy Act of 2008) to replace the use of fossil fuels used to produce heat or power at their facilities by installing new systems that use renewable biomass, or to produce new energy from renewable biomass.
+The purpose of this program is to provide financial incentives to biorefineries in existence on or before June 18, 2008 (the date of the enactment of the Food, Conservation, and Energy Act of 2008 (the 2008 Farm Bill, Pub.
+L. 110-234) to replace the use of fossil fuels used to produce heat or power at their facilities by installing new systems that use renewable biomass, or to produce new energy from renewable biomass.

 B. Statutory Authority.
 This Program is authorized under 7 U.S.C.
 8104.
-Regulations are contained in 7 CFR part 4288, subpart A and are incorporated by reference.
+Regulations are contained in 7 CFR part 4288, subpart A.

 C. Definition of Terms.
 The definitions applicable to this Notice are published at 7 CFR 4288.2.